KatoKode/BTree_MT/README.md

 NOTE: The demo program will not check for a negative value for `DATA_COUNT`.

 This demo uses multi-threading to demonstrate the integrity of the BTree(MT) library when in use by multiple users at the same time.
-The program will launch four threads that each insert 524,288 objects into the tree, resulting in a total of 2,097,151 objects being inserted into the tree.
+The program will launch four threads that each insert 524,288 objects into the tree, a total of 2,097,151 inserts.
 Then a tree walk is preformed that will output the 2,097,151 objects.
-Next eight threads are launched: four threads will delete the 524,288 objects in the tree, while four more threads insert another 524,288 objects each, resulting in a total of 2,097,151 objects in the tree.
+Next eight threads are launched: four threads that each delete 524,288 objects from the tree, while four more threads insert another 524,288 objects each, a total of 2,097,151 objects will remain in the tree.
 All this can be confirmed by the output file `out.txt` in the `demo` folder.

 Best way to search the `out.txt` file: